nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-Managera could not find the Event.
+Managera could not find the event.

     * 1b1.
-Managera shows an error message stating that the given name does not correspond to an existing Event.
+Managera shows an error message stating that the given name does not correspond to an existing event.

       Use case resumes at step 1.

 **Use case: UC06 - Sort Events by time**

-Preconditions: At least one Event has been added to Managera.
+Preconditions: At least one event has been added to Managera.

 **MSS**

-1. Event Organiser requests to sort the current list of Events by time.
+1. Event Organiser requests to sort the current list of events by time.
-2. Managera sorts the list of Events in chronological order and displays the list.
+2. Managera sorts the list of events in chronological order and displays the list.

     Use case ends.

 **Use case: UC07 - Find Participant and access details**

-**Preconditions: At least one Participant has been added to Managera.**
+**Preconditions: At least one participant has been added to Managera.**

 **MSS**

-1. Event Organiser requests Participant details.
+1. Event Organiser requests for the participant's details.
-2. Managera displays the details of all Participants with the given name.
+2. Managera displays the details of all participants with the given name.

     Use case ends.

 **Extensions**

 * 1a.
-Managera detects missing details for access to Participant's details.
+Managera detects missing details for access to the participant's details.

     * 1a1.
 Managera shows an error message citing missing parameters.

       Use case resumes at step 1.

 * 1b.
-Managera could not find the Participant.
+Managera could not find the participant.

     * 1b1.
-Managera shows an error message stating that the Participant does not exist.
+Managera shows an error message stating that the participant does not exist.

       Use case resumes at step 1.

 **Use case: UC08 - Filter Events by date**

-Preconditions: At least one Event has been added to Managera.
+Preconditions: At least one event has been added to Managera.

 **MSS**

-1. Event Organiser requests to filter Events from the current list of Events that take place on a specified date.
+1. Event Organiser requests to filter events from the current list of events that take place on a specified date.
-2. Managera finds the Events that take place on the given date and displays them in a list.
+2. Managera finds the events that take place on the given date and displays them in a list.

     Use case ends.

 **Extensions**

 * 1a.
-Event Organiser omits date parameter required for filtering Events.
+Event Organiser omits date parameter required for filtering events.

     * 1a1.
 Managera shows an error message citing missing parameter.